Spreading in Integrable and Non--integrable Many--body Systems: Integrable Case

 The parameter $\kappa$ defining the strength ratio of the interaction within and between the clouds is still to be fixed.
 In Fig.~\ref{fig2}, the collective coordinate is shown for two different values

 of $\kappa$.
-The results differ drastically, for $\kappa=0.75$, the energy stays in the collective oscillation, while it is spread over the other degrees of freedom for $\kappa=1.0$.
-It is sufficient to plot the envelopes of the collective coordinate, this is done in Fig.~\ref{fig3} for four values of $\kappa$.
+Here and in all other figures, the collective coordinates $\Xi(t)$ are normalized to their initial values $\Xi_0$.
+As seen in Fig.~\ref{fig2}, the results differ drastically -- for $\kappa=0.75$, the energy stays in the collective oscillation, while it is spread over the other degrees of freedom for $\kappa=1.0$.
+It is instructive to plot the envelopes of the collective coordinate, this is done in Fig.~\ref{fig3} for four values of $\kappa$.
 Surprisingly, the

 transition from weak to almost complete spreading happens within a relatively small interval of $0.03$ or so in the parameter $\kappa$.
 If $\kappa$ is increased beyond $\kappa=1.0$, the spreading becomes weaker again.